 In a way getting rejected was a blessing in disguise because Arthur Andersen started going bust in 2002 after it was convicted of obstruction of justice during the Enron accounting scandal.
 Phew.

-Be Careful To Not Go Overboard
+Be Careful To Not Go Overboard As A DIY Investor

 As a DIY investor, I have lost money many times before because I bought too soon, bought too late, or sold too late.
 In the past, I also invested a much larger percentage of my portfolio than appropriate in individual names that sometimes went sour.